nickgkan/butd_detr/README.md

 ## License

-The majority of BEAUTY-DETR code is licensed under CC-BY-NC, however portions of the project are available under separate license terms: [MDETR](https://github.com/ashkamath/mdetr) is licensed under the Apache 2.0 license; and [Group-Free](https://github.com/zeliu98/Group-Free-3D) is licensed under the MIT license.
+The majority of BUTD-DETR code is licensed under CC-BY-NC, however portions of the project are available under separate license terms: [MDETR](https://github.com/ashkamath/mdetr) is licensed under the Apache 2.0 license; and [Group-Free](https://github.com/zeliu98/Group-Free-3D) is licensed under the MIT license.